Burn the Witch (manga)

 Burn the Witch (stylized as BURN ☩HE WITCH) is a Japanese manga series written and illustrated by Tite Kubo.
 It was first published in Shueisha's Weekly Shōnen Jump as a one-shot chapter in July 2018.
 A serialized continuation of the one-shot is being published in the same magazine with a seasonal release schedule.
-The 4-chapter first season was published from August to September 2020.
+The four-chapter first season was published from August to September 2020.
 A second season of the manga has been announced.
+The series' title comes from a 2016 song by the English band Radiohead.

 An anime film produced by Studio Colorido premiered in October 2020.
-The series' title comes from a 2016 song by the English band Radiohead.
+A television film adaptation of the prologue chapter, Burn the Witch #0.8, premiered in December 2023.

 Synopsis

 The story of Burn the Witch takes place in the Bleach universe and follows two witches, Noel Niihashi and Ninny Spangcole, working for the Western Branch of Soul Society, located in Reverse London.